docbill/Apex-Framework/docs/topics/callabletriggers/README.md

 ![Boolean Metadata](BooleanMetadata.png)

 The naming of Boolean Metadata is the same as the Trigger Management Entry.
 A true value means the action is active, and will be called.
 A false value means the action is inactive and will be ignored.
-A value of Default is treated as true unless there is a BooleanHierarchy__c field or BooleanSetting__c record to override this value.
+A value of Default is treated as true unless there is a BooleanHierarchy__c field to override this value.

 There is no need to check these settings in your trigger handler.
 There is also a entry 'DeactivateAll' which will deactivate all callable triggers handlers.

-Do not worry if you forget the create the Boolean Metadata entry.
-It will likely automatically created for you when needed.
-Even if it cannot be created, a default value of true will be used.
+The feature to automatically create BooleanMetadata was removed because it broke Quick Deploy's.
+So you must manually create the entries.

 ## Advanced Usage